 The 2018 Policy Report* published by the AKA dives into how the FDA has failed to provide credible data that would justify listing Kratom as a Schedule I substance.
 According to the report, the FDA claims that Kratom use presented a risk as it was associated with 44 deaths and that Kratom has the same addiction profile as other opioids and therefore produces the same negative effects.

 The report highlights that there is no scientific backing to support claims that Kratom affects the respiratory system, which is typically associated with deaths from the use of classic opioids.
 This means that people can safely enjoy Kratom without worrying about negative effects typically associated with other pain killers when addiction and misuse occur.
-To back for its claim, the FDA said that, “Since abusers obtain kratom, which contains the main active alkaloids mitragynine and 7- hydroxymitragyine, through unknown sources, the identity, purity, and quantity of these substances are uncertain and inconsistent, thus posing significant adverse health risks to users.”
+To back up its claim, the FDA said, “Since abusers obtain kratom, which contains the main active alkaloids mitragynine and 7- hydroxymitragyine, through unknown sources, the identity, purity, and quantity of these substances are uncertain and inconsistent, thus posing significant adverse health risks to users.”

-As rebuttal, the AKA emphasized that adulteration of the Kratom plant and the products consumed is what truly presents any health risks.
+In a rebuttal, the AKA emphasized that adulteration of the Kratom plant and the products consumed is what truly presents any health risks.
 This is especially important in the AKA’s efforts to advocate for Kratom because the Kratom plant itself does not contain the mitragynine and 7- hydroxymitragyine alkaloids at dangerous levels.
-When independent manufacturers alter the makeup of the plant, it is “‘identity, purity, and quantity’ of those alkaloids that leads to uncertainty and inconsistency of kratom products, and it is those adulterants that pose a threat to public health.”
+When independent manufacturers alter the makeup of the plant, it is the “‘identity, purity, and quantity of those alkaloids that leads to uncertainty and inconsistency of kratom products, and it is those adulterants that pose a threat to public health.”
 This information shows that Kratom itself is considered safe to consume, but proper education and safety protocols are essential in protecting consumers.